DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates

+### 0.1875

+- Multiple bug fixes
+- preparation for upcoming update
+- Summer event is extended to the end of August

 ### 0.1874

 - Added JukeBox in apartment, you can now select a background music in your apartment and have it as the overriding background music no matter the location you are at. this can be disabled in the settings menu.